Kinshasa: Segregation

 Belgian colonial authorities, motivated by a paternalistic ideology associated with the so-called "civilizing mission", initiated efforts to provide formal housing for the African population, particularly for those employed in urban areas.
-In the aftermath of the Second World War, a large-scale residential project was launched in Dendale, present-day Kasa-Vubu commune, on 407 hectares of land.
-The development was overseen by the Service de la Population Noire under the direction of Dendale, from whom the area took its name.
-This "Nouvelle Cité" was among the first planned residential zones for Congolese workers.
-By 1947, just two years after its inception, the area housed over 8,000 residents, including future President Joseph Kasa-Vubu.

-To further address housing needs for the African population, the Office des Cités Africaines (OCA) was tasked with urban development.
-Beginning in 1949, under a ten-year plan, OCA spearheaded projects involving urban design, infrastructure, community facilities, and housing construction.
-Over 40,000 homes were built by 1959, following a controlled, segregationist approach.
-Planning responsibilities were initially led by urban planner Georges Ricquier and later taken over by Maurice Heymans in 1953.
-The new city plan preserved European dominance over the historical center (La Gombe), limiting expansion to adjacent zones and promoting industrial development in Limete.
+In the aftermath of the Second World War, a large-scale residential project called the Nouvelle Cité was launched on 407 hectares in Dendale, present-day Kasa-Vubu commune, which was overseen by the Service de la Population Noire under Dendale's direction, and by 1947, just two years after its inception, it housed over 8,000 residents, including future President Joseph Kasa-Vubu.
+To address additional housing needs for the African population, the Office des Cités Africaines (OCA) was tasked with urban development and, beginning in 1949, oversaw a ten-year plan encompassing urban design, infrastructure, community facilities, and housing construction.
+By 1959, over 40,000 homes had been built following a controlled, segregationist approach, with planning initially led by urban planner Georges Ricquier and later taken over by Maurice Heymans in 1953, while the new city plan preserved European dominance over the historical center (La Gombe), limited expansion to adjacent zones, and promoted industrial development in Limete.

 Post-1950s urban expansion arose due to the "sprawl of quartiers, the high demand for housing among the population, and the increasing distance between riverside employment zones and cités indigènes".
 Communes like Kasa-Vubu and Ngiri-Ngiri featured structured housing with proper streets, sanitation systems, twin houses, and single-level row buildings.
 Some housing areas were self-built but still regulated, with residents adhering to official layouts and construction guidelines based on their resources.
 Between 1954 and 1960, OCA developed Matete, Bandalungwa, and Lemba, alongside the satellite city of Ndjili.
 These included prearranged roads, drainage systems, sewer networks, and paved primary access routes.

 For the first time, two-story houses and collective apartment buildings appeared, particularly in Bandalungwa, Matete, and Lemba.
 Kalamu followed with the expansion of Camp Kaouka and the 20 May neighborhood beyond the Funa River.
 Further east, across the Yolo River, residential development continued in Limete and its accompanying industrial zone.